-Alexis is an associate in the Farrer & Co private client department.
+Alexis is Counsel in the Farrer & Co private client department.

 Alexis understands the complications that almost inevitably arise when wealth crosses borders, particularly in the current political landscape of increasing transparency.
 Although Alexis enjoys navigating the nitty-gritty aspects of tax and succession law, she appreciates that many clients do not.
 Therefore she considers it a crucial part of her job to distil these complicated areas of law into straightforward, pragmatic advice.

 Alexis recognises that clients with international wealth often require a collaborative team of professionals in multiple jurisdictions.
 Alexis has built up significant experience in acting for high net worth individuals and families, often alongside other advisers with whom she has developed strong working relationships.
 She understands the importance of managing the lines of communication between advisers to ensure that it is constructive and solution-focused.